 All cost transfers must include a detailed explanation and justification (i.e., rationale for allocation among projects) for the transfer.
 For example, an explanation that merely states that the transfer was made to “correct an error” is not sufficient.

-Payroll: The PI or designee must submit a Personnel Action Submission System (PASS/xPASS) request (retroactive adjustment) to their school/departmental Human Resource Officer (HRO) for approval.
+Payroll: The PI or designee must submit the PeopleSync action (retroactive adjustment) to their school/departmental Human Resource Officer (HRO) for approval.
+PeopleSync approvals are defined at the school/departmental level.
+Learn more about Fund 24/25 Payroll Cost Transfers, Retroactive Cost Allocations, and the PeopleSync Payroll Adjustment Process.

 Other Than Personnel Services (OTPS): OTPS transfers must be submitted through the Journal Entry Management System (JEMS) with an appropriate explanation.
 The department must maintain documentation, which shows that the PI approved cost transfers between closely related projects.